iCandyLabs/management/README.md

    create/destroy/etc servers in a valid environment.

-7. The `create-server` command doesn't run any scripts for you, it just creates a new server based on the given template.
+7. The `create-server` command doesn't run any scripts for you, it just creates a new server based on the given type.

 8. The `scripts` section is admittedly poorly named, since each "script" is really an ordered list of files to copy and scripts to